Go Back Up

 Learn more about each level to determine the best fit for your organization:

-This level is controlled by a designated system administrator or security officer for areas demanding the highest protection.
+Mandatory A designated system administrator or security officer Controls areas demanding the highest protection

-Administrators assign access based on job titles and responsibilities.
-A full-time employee will have a different level than a part-time contractor, visitor, delivery person, or other temporary guest.
+Role/Rule-Based Administrators Assigns access based on job titles and responsibilities; a full-time employee has a different level than a part-time contractor, visitor, delivery person, or other temporary guest

 It’s best to work with a reputable provider such as General Security when implementing this technology.
 We can recommend a custom solution and conduct a thorough survey, inspection, and assessment.
 This also comprises updated fire and building codes, Americans with Disabilities Act (ADA) regulations, and equipment testing and training.